casebeat/nuxt3-contentful/README.md

 })
 ```

 That's it!
-You can now use Nuxt Contentful in your Nuxt app ✨
+You can now use Contentful in your Nuxt app ✨

 ## Development